ujjwalguptaofficial/shivneri.docs/docs/tutorial/get-started.md

 In the above code -
 * We have created a class "DefaultController" which inherits class "Shivneri::Controller".
 This will make class "DefaultController" a controller class.

 *  We have added method "index" which returns http result "Welcome to Shivneri" by calling text_result method .
-The method is known as worker in Shivneri because it does some work & return result.
+Controller methods which acts as end point is known as worker in Shivneri because it does some work & return result.
 We have marked it as worker by using annotation 'DefaultWorker'.

 *  Annotation "DefaultWorker" marks method index as worker & also add route "/" with http methods "GET".